twalt007/lfz-dev/MAC_INSTRUCTIONS.md

 ```
 11. The installation process will open a Terminal window and prepare the development environment.
 It will close when complete.

-## Entering and exiting the Environment
+## Entering and Exiting the Environment

 1. Open a new Terminal window.
 Type `lfz-dev` and press enter.
 Your prompt should change.
 2. Type `whoami` and press `Enter`.
 The output should be `dev`.